Budgeting

 Real-life example

-Say a student has £3,000 for a 12-week term.
-They set aside £400 for books and supplies and £200 for trips home, which leaves £2,400.
-Split across 12 weeks, that's roughly £200 a week with some fun money baked in.
-A fortnight of rough tracking shows takeaways eating into things, so they cook a bit more to protect a weekend away they've already planned.
+Say a student has $3,000 for a 12-week term.
+They set aside $400 for books and supplies and $200 for trips home, which leaves $2,400.
+Split across 12 weeks, that's roughly $200 a week with some fun money baked in.
+Two weeks of rough tracking shows takeouts eating into things, so they cook a bit more to protect a weekend away they've already planned.
 Rounded, illustrative figures — your term will look nothing like this exactly — but the checklist is what keeps the plan honest.

 Where the term-time money slips

-- Spending big early.
-A lump sum has to last the whole term, not just freshers' fortnight.
+• Spending big early.
+A lump sum has to last the whole term, not just the first couple of weeks.

 Your one-page plan